Acura NSX Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for an Acura NSX are $1,884 a year including full coverage.
-Comprehensive insurance costs on average $434 each year, collision costs $832, and liability is estimated at $460.
-Liability-only coverage costs approximately $510 a year, with high-risk coverage costing $4,100 or more.
-Teens receive the highest rates at $6,830 a year or more.
+The average insurance rates for an Acura NSX are $1,884 a year for full coverage.
+Comprehensive costs around $434 a year, collision insurance costs $832, and liability costs around $460.
+A liability-only policy costs as low as $510 a year, and high-risk insurance costs around $4,100.
+16-year-old drivers cost the most to insure at up to $6,830 a year.

 Average premium for full coverage: $1,884

-Rates are based on $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes both medical and uninsured motorist insurance.
-Rates are averaged for all 50 U.S. states and NSX models.
+Full coverage includes $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes medical and UM/UIM coverage.
+Prices are averaged for all states and NSX trim levels.

-For an average driver, prices range go from as low as $510 for minimum levels of liability insurance to a high rate of $4,100 for a high-risk insurance policy.
+Using a middle-aged driver as an example, Acura NSX insurance rates range from as low as $510 for just liability insurance to a high of $4,100 for a high-risk driver policy.

 Use the form below to get customized rates for your location.